 Q: What’s required of my local government to work with The Atlas?
 What am I committing to?

-Q: Is there a limit on the number of staff profiles per local government?
+Q: Is there a limit on the number of accounts per local government?

 A: No, there’s no limit on the number of profiles per city, county, or utility.
-In fact, we recommend each staff member create his/her own profile, that way we can tailor our support to individual priorities.
-Plus, sharing logins is always a bad idea.
+In fact, we recommend each staff member create his/her own profile.
+Sharing logins is always a bad idea.

 Q: Are you a non-profit?

 A: No, we are a for-profit company.
-With decades of experience managing philanthropically supported programs, our co-founders felt that The Atlas had to be self-sustaining in order to scale and help the largest number of local governments.
+With decades of experience managing philanthropically supported programs, our co-founders felt that The Atlas had to be self-sustaining in order to scale and help the largest number of local government leaders.

 Q: How do you make money?

-A: The Atlas also works with implementing partners – like government technology companies, design consultants and engineering firms – to transform their marketing materials into interactive, compelling examples of how they’ve worked with cities to solve specific problems.
+A: The Atlas works with private sector companies – like government technology companies, design consultants and engineering firms – to transform their marketing materials into interactive, compelling examples of how they’ve worked with local governments to solve specific problems.
 Our partner companies pay us a fee for this service.
-City projects that have been uploaded by partner companies appear with the company’s logo and contact information.
+City case studies that have been uploaded by partner companies appear with the company’s logo and contact information.
 Here’s an example.

 Q: Am I going to receive even more unsolicited sales pitches because of The Atlas?

-A: No. We never publish local government contact information, and city officials initiate all contact with companies on The Atlas, not vice versa.
-We are keenly aware that some city officials receive 50+ unsolicited sales emails and phone calls a day and we are on a mission to improve that dysfunctional dynamic for everyone involved.
-Our vision of The Atlas is a hassle-free space where local government officials learn from one another about what’s working (and not working) on the ground.
+A: No. We never publish local government contact information, and local government officials & staff initiate all contact with companies on The Atlas, not vice versa.
+We are keenly aware that some local government officials receive 50+ unsolicited sales emails and phone calls a day and we are on a mission to improve that dysfunctional dynamic for everyone involved.
+Our vision of The Atlas is a safe space where local government officials learn from one another about what’s working (and not working) on the ground.

-Q: What projects are included in The Atlas’s database of city projects?
+Q: What projects are included in The Atlas’s case study database?